oscarbranson/latools_gui/docs/source/users/03-data-import.rst

 Selecting your data and standards
 =================================
 To start the analysis session, you will need to load your data.
-The data used for this tutorial is stored within the LAtools directory under **latools_gui\\data**.
+The data used for this tutorial is stored within the ``latools`` directory under **latools_gui\\data**.
 This directory contains the following files:

     -   Sample-1.csv
     -   Sample-2.csv